asharn/parallel-concurrent-and-distributed-programming-in-java-specialization/parallel-programing-in-java/README.md

 # Parallel Programing Java

-This repository contains projects submitted as a course for the Parallel Programming in Java Specialization.
+This modules will contains projects to be submitted as a course for the Parallel Programming in Java Specialization.